OpenCMISS-Examples/muscle_tendon_mechanics/README.md

   cd build

-  cmake -DOpenCMISSLibs_DIR=/path/to/opencmisslib/install ../muscle_tendon_mechanics
+  cmake -DOpenCMISSLibs_DIR=/path/to/opencmisslib/install ../muscle_tendon

   make

-This will create the example executable "muscle_tendon_mechanics" in ./src/fortran/ directory.
+This will create the example executable "muscle_tendon" in ./src/fortran/ directory.

 # Running the example

-Go to the main folder (muscle_tendon_mechanics) and run the example by ./../src/fortran/muscle_tendon_mechanics
+Go to the main folder (muscle_tendon) and run the example by ./../src/fortran/muscle_tendon

 Note that the example needs to be executed from the main folder, since it includes a subfolder with all the nessecary input files, i.e., the corresponding cellml model.
 Otherwise the path to the cellml-file (in the fortran example file) needs to be adapted.